cs-chan/Total-Text-Dataset/Groundtruth/Text/README.md

 ## Description

-The groundtruth of the Total-Text dataset can be downloaded through the following links:
+The groundtruth of the Total-Text dataset can be downloaded through the following links (2 different formats):

 a) ['.txt'](http://www.cs-chan.com/source/ICDAR2017/txt_format.zip) format.